|

 The medium size storm jets are removed the same way.

-The smaller storm jets are removed by the same method, but sometimes
+The smaller storm jets are removed by the same method.

 Standard cleaning of any jet insert: